DLR-SC/ESID/frontend/docs/Technologies-and-Guidelines.md

 }
 ```

 ### Accessibility

 The application should conform to modern accessibility (a11y) guidelines.
-We use
-[Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) to check for a11y problems.
-During a pull request
+We use [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) to check for a11y problems.

+> [!NOTE]
-a Lighthouse report is automatically generated during the CI checks.
+> During a pull request a Lighthouse report is automatically generated during the CI checks.

 ### Code Style